Ahmmedelsaid/Ahmmedelsaid/README.md

 - Junior Frontend developer designing and building responsive web applications.
-Proficient with HTML, CSS and JS Frameworks.
+Proficient with HTML, CSS, JS and TS.
 Expertise in Angular framework and its ability to create simple and scalable code for SPA.
 - 📫 How to reach me ahmmed.elzayat@gmail.com

 <!---